Skip to product information

 Sydney Modern Project

 This once-in-a-generation project is an important transformation of our flagship public institution into a two-building art museum that almost doubles the space for the display and enjoyment of art, providing more art for more people.
 A new standalone building, public art garden and revitalised historic building brings together art, architecture and landscape in spectacular new ways, with dynamic galleries, site-specific works by leading Australian and international artists, and extensive outdoor spaces for everyone to enjoy.
-The $344 million Sydney Modern Project is the most significant cultural development in the city since the opening of the Sydney Opera Hou
+The $344 million Sydney Modern Project is the most significant cultural development in the city since the opening of the Sydney Opera House

 Finger Wharf